SongCanChen11/BackFluxDuringAOB/MetabolicModel/ReadMe.md

 # Metabolic-Thermodynamic modelling of anaerobic oxidation of butane (AOB) pathway and its reverse (rAOB)

-In scenario 1-3, the electron carrier XH<sub>2</sub>/X between butane-oxidizing archaea and sulfate reducing bacteria was considered to have a redox potential of -0.22 V, equivalent to the average redox potential of sulfate reduction.
+In the scenario 1-3, the electron carrier XH<sub>2</sub>/X between butane-oxidizing archaea and sulfate reducing bacteria was considered to have a redox potential of -0.22 V, equivalent to the average redox potential of sulfate reduction.
 This setup reflects the proposed nanowire-based extracellular electron transfer mechanism.
-In scenario 4-5, the electron carrier XH<sub>2</sub>/X was considered close to the redox potential of H<sub>2</sub>/H<sup>+</sup> (E<sup>0</sup>’ = -0.414V).
+In the scenario 4-5, the electron carrier XH<sub>2</sub>/X was considered close to the redox potential of H<sub>2</sub>/H<sup>+</sup> (E<sup>0</sup>’ = -0.414V).

 ## Scenario 1 (modelling of AOB without energy investment at endergonic steps)